Changing the Culture of Blue-Bigotry, 2014

 Religion & Politics, 2004

 I was one of many Jews active in the Civil Rights movement.
 I began with CORE and the Non-Violent Action Committee (N-VAC) in Los Angeles (1963-1964) with direct action campaigns for housing integration and school desegregation; and against employment discrimination by Bank of America, Van deKamps Bakeries, and others.
 We marched, we picketed, we sat-in, and we went to jail often.
-Some said that California was "different" from the South, but after experiencing the tender mercies of the LAPD and a restaurant owner who hired a mob of white teenagers to attack our picket line in the heart of Watts, I'm not so sure that the difference is as great as folks imagine.
+Some said that California was "different" from the South, but after experiencing the tender mercies of the LAPD and a restaurant owner who hired a mob of white teenagers to attack our picket line in the heart of the South Central Black community, I'm not so sure that the difference is as great as folks imagine.

 In August of 1963 I participated in the March on Washington where Dr. King gave his "I have a dream speech," and John Lewis challenged the federal government to enforce the constitution it was sworn to uphold.

 From 1965-1967 I was on the field staff of the Southern Christian Leadership Conference (SCLC).
-In those bygone days I was known as the "skinny kid" (alas, no longer), and was commonly acknowledged to be the worst singer in SCLC.
+In those bygone days I was known as that "skinny kid" (alas, no longer), and was commonly acknowledged to be the worst singer in SCLC.

 In the Summer of '65 I worked on voter registration and desegregation in rural Crenshaw County 50 miles south of Montgomery and at least a century away from "..with liberty and justice for all."
 That was deep in Klan country, and I learned that when a dozen carloads of KKK chase you across half the county, a VW bug is not your vehicle of choice.